 Case Assessment Conference

-The Case Assessment Conference is specific to the Family Court and is the first major event that parties attend when financial orders have been sought.
+The Case Assessment Conference is specific to the Federal Circuit and Family Court of Australia (FCFCA) and is the first major event that parties attend when financial orders have been sought.
 It is conducted by a registrar (a court lawyer).
 The conference provides an opportunity for the parties to reach an agreement, with the help of the registrar.
 If an agreement cannot be reached, the registrar will:

 - assess the main issues and facts of the case;